hascicm/assignment-gis/documentation.md

 "stroke":"#12ec00"}}

 ```
-This is snippet of full response with multiple results.
+This is partioan snippet of full response with multiple results.